You can read part one “Pieces of a Dream | Part 1: Cabbie” here

 The crowbar slammed into the wall just above the light switch.
 Louis leaped forward from his crouch and tackled the intruder’s lower legs, catching both knees and driving in with his shoulder.
 The big man went down hard, and the crowbar flew from his hand and clanged across the floor.
 At the same time someone circled a wiry arm around Louis’ neck from the rear, and pulled him backwards.

-The guy was strong, and he had a chemical stink – the formaldehyde smell that Louis had detected.
+The guy was strong and had a chemical stink – the formaldehyde smell that Louis had detected.
 Louis heard the sound of a button snap.
 A knife sheath being opened.
-A sudden pain blazed like fire in Louis' left shoulder.
-He'd been stabbed.
+A sudden pain blazed like fire in Louis’ left shoulder.
+He’d been stabbed.
 The coat!
 The man had ruined his pea coat.
-No anger, just a distant sense of annoyance.
+No anger, just annoyance.

 Louis grabbed the wrist of the arm circling his neck, and with all his strength he bent forward and dropped to his knees, tucking his head almost to the floor.
 The man flew over his shoulder and tumbled into the big Hispanic man.

 Louis saw that the man who’d grabbed him was actually short and thin.
 He was a white guy, his face pale, his eyes wide.
 This guy was high on more than weed.
 Louis held onto the man’s arm, and pinned it to the ground, palm to the floor, putting his knee on the elbow.
 The man yelled in pain and arched his back.